-In this tutorial, I am going to show you 3 suitable ways to subtract the sum of several cells from a fixed number in excel.
+In this tutorial, I am going to show you 3 suitable ways to subtract the sum of several cells from a fixed number in Excel.
 You can quickly use these methods even in large datasets to perform subtraction of multiple cells.
-Throughout this tutorial, you will also learn some important excel tools and functions which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and functions that will be very useful in any Excel-related task.

 1. Using Formula to Subtract

 The easiest way to subtract the sum of several cells from a fixed number is to use a formula in Excel.
 Here we will use the SUM function and then subtract operation.
 Let us see how to do this.

 - First, go to cell C10 and insert the following formula:

 - Now, press Enter and you should get the total sales value inside cell C10.